Cut costs, not staff

 Servicetrac also removes the need for paper-based reporting and spreadsheets.
 Instead, it provides data visibility in the form of easy to use online reports and dashboards.
 This high level viewpoint gives you everything you need to reduce costs, improve service delivery and speed up failure resolution.

-Use specialist FM technology
+Use specialist Facilities Management technology

 By incorporating specialist software for facilities management and support services into your IT infrastructure, your organisation can take control of many of the above issues.